tswow/tswow-wiki-0.13/_documentation/beta-migration.md

 - `addons/BinReader.ts` is now `addon/lib/BinReader.ts`, and `addons/events.ts` is `addon/lib/Events.ts`.
 You must remove the old files, rebuild, and update your references.

+- `scripts/my_module_scripts.ts` is now `livescripts/my-module-scripts.ts`.
+Dashes can and should now be used in livescript filenames instead of underscores.

 - AddOns are now rendered to FrameXML inside the built MPQ instead of AddOns, you need to remove the old `client/Interface/AddOns/my-addon` files.

 ### Server files (dbc,luaxml,map,vmaps etc.)